alexus37/mapillaryPlayground/README.md

 This repo contains files to play around with both libraries and figure out hopw they could be integrated.
 The current state can be seen here https://alexus37.github.io/mapillaryPlayground/

-## TODO

-Stuff that needs to be done or figured out.

-- jittering